3 Ways to Loosen the Grip of Perfectionism

 Perfectionism shows up in the body before the mind.
 Maybe your jaw tightens.
 Maybe you feel heat in your cheeks.
 Maybe your breath gets shallow.
 These are your internal alarm bells saying “I’m scared to mess up.”

 When you catch that signal, pause for a second.
-Literally one second.
 Feel your feet on the floor.
 Let your shoulders drop.
-You are allowed to interrupt the pressure instead of letting it run the show.

 Try saying to yourself, “I’m getting tense.
 Something in me wants safety.”
 It sounds simple, but naming it breaks the trance.